 - CONVENIENT AND COMFORTABLE...

-However, the leash is available in four different sizes and it is elastic enough to provide some shock absorption and protect you from sudden pulls.
+However, the leash is available in four different sizes, and it is elastic enough to provide shock absorption and protect you from sudden pulls.

-And while I didn’t have any problems with it when I used it, some dog owners reported that the leash broke and that it’s not durable enough.
+And while I didn’t have any problems with it when I used it, some dog owners reported that the leash broke and was not durable enough.

 » PROS: Available In Different Sizes, Stylish, Real Leather, Strong Tensile Resistance, Suitable for All Sizes, Offers Some Shock Absorption